thiscosta/JWTRoleBasedLogin/README.md

 -- If the user has the ADMIN role, a get request to /users will return a JSON list of users.
 (The users on this list aren't the same of data.sql)

+Obs: Make sure of include the token in the header of get request to /users